IRS Form 8826: Disabled Access Credit

 The basic Form 8826 formula

-The Disabled Access Credit is generally calculated using eligible access expenditures paid or incurred during the tax year.
+The Disabled Access Credit is calculated based on eligible accessibility expenses paid or incurred during the tax year:

 Start with total eligible access expenditures.